 The two frenchmen started to collaborate in a local shipyard, Tara Tari Shipyard, managed by Marre, where they build “optimised, safe and sustainable boats, combining traditional knowledge and modern technologies“.
-Offering safe and affordable boat to the coastal communities of Bangladesh means also to bring modern boatbuilding into tradition, and that means fiberglass, one of the most common way of building boats all over the world.
-But then in 2009 a young engineer started to work at Tara Tari Shipyard, and he rapidly thought of replacing fiberglass with jute fiber, which is grown locally.
+Offering safe and affordable boat to the coastal communities of Bangladesh means also bringing modern boatbuilding into local building methods, which relies mainly on fiberglass with polyestere.
+In 2009 a young engineer started to work at Tara Tari Shipyard, and he came up with the idea of replacing fiberglass with jute fiber, which is grown locally.

 Gold of Bengal

 Corentin is an innovative engineer, and you can bet he is from France.
 Life in Bangladesh opened his eyes on a resource that is very important for the local economy, and that is in danger: jute.
-He started to develop an idea and then a mission: to build sustainable sailboats, without the use of fiberglass, but only natural materials and in particular the jute fiber.
+He started to develop an idea and then a mission: to build sustainable sailboats, without relying completely on fiberglass, and adding natural fibers to the matrix, in particular the jute fiber.

 Back in Bangladesh Corentin founded his own NGO, Gold of Bengal, a name that symbolize the jute, which has a golden brown color and it’s also an economical resource for Bangladesh.
 In 2013 he built “Gold of Bengal” this time made 100% with jute.
 He set sails for seven months, first solo, then with agroup of friends, from Bangladesh to Malaysia, through the Andaman and Nicobar Islands, with an onboard tropical greenhouse, two chickens and manual water maker.
 With the aim of being self sufficient Corentin did not bring any money.

 In 2014, as a mature attempt to build a bigger and more complex hull, Gold of Bengal gathers with Watever and Roland Jourdain for a new prototype: a 50 foot catamaran built entirely from agro-composites (jute and flax fibers).
-This boat will be the support for the next program of Gold of Bengal association: the “Nomade des mers” expedition, a floating laboratory that will sail the Indian and Pacific Ocean to experiment low-tech solutions: homemade wind turbine, comestible insect farming, hydroponics greenhouse, solar desalinization system… The aim of the project is to create an autonomous boat that will support the crew without needs for restocking.
+This boat will be the support for the next program of Gold of Bengal association: the “Nomade des mers” expedition, a floating laboratory that will sail the Indian and Pacific Ocean to experiment low-tech solutions: homemade wind turbine, comestible insect farming, hydroponics greenhouse and a solar desalinization system.
+The aim of the project is to create an autonomous boat that will support the crew indefinetely without needs for restocking.